Polymer/polymer/README.md

     * A number of utility functions that were previously on the Polymer 1.0 element prototype are not ported over yet.
 These will warn with "not yet implemented" warnings.
 In general, these can be avoided using standard DOM API.
 * `<array-selector>` not yet implemented
 * `Polymer.dom`: currently *most* of this is emulated, but some api's may be missing.
 Please file issues to determine if the missing behavior is an intended breaking change.
-* `Polymer.dom.observeNodes`: we're likely going to provide a breaking replacement for this that's more in the spirit of ShadowDom V1.
+* `Polymer.dom.observeNodes`: we're likely going to provide a breaking replacement for this that's more in the spirit of Shadow DOM V1.